OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 Status messages are pieces of text that assistive tools can read and inform the users about the state of each action.
 Enabling these messages lets screen readers tell the users about the status of the current action.

-To enable the status message, proceed with the following steps:
+To enable the status message, do the following steps:

 1. Select the UI Pattern.
 1. On the **Properties** tab, go to the **Attributes** section.